-Seven species of flies were detected at the HO site.
-Only one species (of the family Sciaridae) was indigenous.
-The non-indigenous species included a blowfly, a small muscid, a small fruit fly, and three syrphids.
-No native fruit flies (family Tephritidae) were found.
+Four species of flies were detected at the HO site.
+Two species were indigenous, a fungus gnat and a humpedback fly.
+The two non-indigenous species included a blowfly and a flesh fly, both common flying around vegetation and rocks.